PrestaShopCorp/module-lib-service-container/README.md

         return $this->serviceContainer->getService($serviceName);
     }
 ```
 - Then, you have to declare your service in the services.yml file.
 You must declare your services in the config/ folder.
+From Symfony 4, services must be explicitely declared as public to be loaded with the method `getService()`;

 We split the services in two folders in the config : /front and /admin folders.
 So the tree should be like :
 ```
 /mymodule